 A cacti or succulent potting mix is closer to the natural habitat a Ponytail Palm thrives in.

-The dense bulb at the base of Ponytail Palms store water so they don’t need to be sitting in moist soil for long.
+The dense bulb at the base of Ponytail Palms stores water, so they don’t need to be sitting in moist soil for long.

-When they do get exposed to prolonged moisture in the soil is when stem rot and root rot will set in.
+When they do get exposed to prolonged moisture in the soil, stem rot and root rot will set in.

 Cared for properly, these can live for decades.